google-deepmind/reverb/README.md

 met:

 1. Inserting a new item would cause the number of items in the Table to exceed its maximum capacity.
+Table’s removal strategy is used to determine which item to remove.

 1. An item has been sampled more than the maximum number of times permitted by the Table’s rate limiter.
-Note that not all rate limiters will enforce this.
+Such item is deleted.

-In both cases, which item to remove is determined by the table’s removal strategy.
-As mentioned earlier, a data element is automatically removed from the `Server` when the number of items that references it reaches zero.
+Data elements not referenced anymore by any item are also deleted.

 Users have full control over how data is sampled and removed from Reverb tables.
 The behavior is primarily controlled by the